top of page

 Recruiting shutdown:

 A recruiting shutdown is a rare and special time for recruiting.
-During a recruiting shutdown, college coaches cannot have any recruiting contact or evaluations with recruits and their parents, either in-person or electronically.
-Coaches cannot communicate with recruits via phone calls, text messages, emails, or social media.
+During a recruiting shutdown, college coaches are prohibited from having any recruiting contact or evaluations with recruits and their parents, either in person or electronically.
+Coaches are prohibited from communicating with recruits via phone calls, text messages, emails, or social media.
 A recruiting shutdown is a time to respect both coaches and recruits' holidays and family time.

 NCAA DIVISION 3

-Compared to Division 1 and Division 2 schools, NCAA Division 3 schools have more relaxed baseball and softball recruiting rules.
-Student-athletes can receive recruiting materials anytime, and college coaches can make unlimited calls to them.
+Compared to Division 1 and Division 2 schools, NCAA Division 3 schools have more relaxed recruiting rules for baseball and softball.
+Student-athletes can receive recruiting materials at any time, and college coaches can make unlimited calls to them.
 Coaches may communicate with athletes off-campus after their sophomore year, and athletes can make as many unofficial visits as they want with their parents.
 After January 1 of their junior year, athletes can begin taking official visits.
 There are no dead periods for D3 schools, and the contact period is effectively year-round.

 NAIA